Family has questions after woman struck, killed by construction vehicle in Norwood

-NORWOOD, MA (WHDH) - A woman crossing a street in Norwood Friday morning was struck and killed by swing-around vehicle, police said.
+NORWOOD, Mass.
+(WHDH) — A woman crossing a street in Norwood Friday morning after stopping for a cup of coffee was struck and killed by a swing-around construction vehicle, police said.

-The woman was crossing Broadway when she was struck around 8:40 a.m. near the Central Street MBTA station.
-Police said the swing-around was being operated in the area at the Guild Street bridge project when the fatal incident happened.
+The woman was crossing Broadway when she was struck at around 8:40 a.m. near the Central Street MBTA station.
+Police said the swing-around was being operated as part of the Guild Street bridge project when the fatal incident happened.

 The woman was identified as Cheryl Ann McCarthy, 55, of Dedham.
 She was pronounced dead at the scene.
 The operator’s name will not be released.